Choosing a Post-Secondary Program

 ||The best source of information about a particular program is the institution that offers the program.
 You can contact post-secondary institutions directly and request print materials or look for the information you need on their websites.|

 If you don't have easy access to the Internet or you would like to browse through program information from a variety of institutions, check out the career counselling offices and libraries in your area.
-Collections of post secondary institution calendars can be found in Alberta Works Centres located in Alberta Human Services centres throughout the province.
+Collections of post secondary institution calendars can be found in Alberta Works Centres located in Alberta Community and Social Services' centres throughout the province.
 For a listing of service centres, see the Career Services Near You page on the ALIS website at alis.alberta.ca/awc.

 ||After you've used print or Internet resources to gather some basic information about your program options, it's a good idea to talk to people connected with each program, such as|